 The physical aspect of Yoga is the foundation of diabetic management techniques.
-Yoga asanas can rejuvenate pancreatic cells, exercises muscles and improves mental attitude.
+Yoga asanas can rejuvenate pancreatic cells, exercise muscles and improve mental attitude.
 Weight management also helps exert glycemic control.

 Yoga brings balance to every aspect of your life; physical, emotional, mental and spiritual.
 Yoga needs no equipment and you can practice it under supervision even in your own home.
 The practice of certain asanas that revive the normal functioning of the endocrinal system and pancreas can help you manage and even cure diabetes.
 You can add the asanas to your routine as you gain in core strength and flexibility.

-Uttanpadasana or the pose that involves raising your leg while lying on your back corrects pancreatic disorders and activates the entire nervous system.
+Uttanpadasana or the pose that involves raising your leg while lying on your back correct pancreatic disorders and activates the entire nervous system.
 It also helps with energizing the internal cells.

-Kapalbhati is a pranayama that helps control and cure diabetes.
+Kapalbhati is Pranayama that helps control and manage diabetes.
 It improves the pancreatic strength by regenerating beta cells and shows almost instantaneous results.

-Shirsasana, chakrasana, Pincha Mayurasana and Prasarita Padottasana are the four asanas you should avoid if you have diabetes.
-It is best to start practicing yoga under expert supervision for best results.
+Shirsasana, Chakrasana, Pincha Mayurasana, and Prasarita Padottasana are the four asanas you should avoid if you have diabetes.
+It is best to start practicing yoga under expert supervision for the best results.

 India stands to claim the dubious honor of being the Diabetes capital of the world by 2030 with approximately 79 million people affected by this lifestyle disorder.
 Some studies were conducted to ascertain the efficacy of Yoga in diabetes management.

-A prospective case-control study was conducted in the Department of Physiology and Diabetic clinic of a tertiary care teaching hospital over period of two years.
+A prospective case-control study was conducted in the Department of Physiology and Diabetic clinic of a tertiary care teaching hospital over a period of two years.
 The study subjects consisted of 30 male diabetic patients attending the diabetic practice and 30 non-diabetic male volunteers comprised control group.
-The patients at the age category of 36 to 55 years with type 2 diabetes of a minumum of one year interval and people on diabetic diet and oral hypoglycemic agents were included in the analysis team.
+The patients at the age category of 36 to 55 years with type 2 diabetes of a minimum of one-year interval and people on a diabetic diet and oral hypoglycemic agents were included in the analysis team.

-The results of the study demonstrated that the yoga is effective in reducing the blood glucose levels in patients with T2DM.
+The results of the study demonstrated that yoga is effective in reducing blood glucose levels in patients with T2DM.